“Art brings people together.”

 A trip with my husband to Santa Fe, New Mexico in November 2015!
 The amazing art and artists of Santa Fe's boundless creative community was my wake up call to restart life as an oil painter.
 The pervasive presence of art in the community of Santa Fe is overwhelming.
 The mere number of art, galleries, and artists struck me like a bolt of lightening!
 I can do this!

-I am proud that I continue to create a body of quality work, participate as an active co-op member of the Manayunk-Roxborough Art Center, the Philadelphia Sketch Club and as a juried Professional Artist Member of the Mainline Art Center.
+I continue to create a body of quality work, participate as an active co-op member of the Manayunk-Roxborough Art Center, the Philadelphia Sketch Club and as a juried Professional Artist Member of the Mainline Art Center.
 I continue to show my work at highly regarded art centers & galleries throughout the Philadelphia region.

 "Women Who Shatter Barriers," 2018 Honorable Mention, Manayunk Roxborough Art Center Annual Juried Show.